Skip to main content

 • humor

-• “A little generic with some things like agent 'Johnson' (generic white guy lol) or 'Major Tom', and I guess the origin story is not unique, but it's funny though, well made/scripted (campaign stuff fyi).”
+• “A little generic with some things like agent 'Johnson' (generic white guy lol) or 'Major Tom', and I guess the origin story is not unique, but it's funny though.
+Well made/scripted, though (campaign stuff, FYI).”

 • optimization

-Overall, the game's optimization is praised for its mobile performance, particularly the radar map-like zoom feature.
-However, players suggest improvements in the selection and mobilization of unit groups, as well as the need for more distinct unit types and structures to enhance visual clarity.
+Overall, the game's optimization is praised for its mobile performance, particularly with the radar map-like zoom feature.
+However, players suggest improvements in the selection and mobilization of unit groups, as well as enhancing the visual distinction among unit types and structures for better gameplay clarity.

 • “I also liked how, when zooming out, it resembled a radar map, which I understand is beneficial for mobile performance.”